tomy0000000/docs/docs/developing/logistics/kickstart-github.md

-# 🎬 Kickstart a Project
+# 🐱 Kickstart a GitHub Project

 ## Naming